allenai/allennlp/tutorials/getting_started/another_model_example.md

 ## Step three: write your DatasetReader

-Ok, now that our repository is set up, we'll start actually writing code ([link to the third commit](https://github.com/allenai/allennlp-as-a-library-example/commit/6be5e0b876325588803171a514f30da349542674)).
+Now that our repository is set up, we'll start actually writing code ([link to the third commit](https://github.com/allenai/allennlp-as-a-library-example/commit/6be5e0b876325588803171a514f30da349542674)).
 The first thing we need is some data - what are we trying to build a model to predict?
 In this example, we'll try to predict the "venue" of academic papers.
 That is, given the title and